Gardens of Stone: Cast

-The film earned mixed reviews from critics, as it currently holds a 44% rating on Rotten Tomatoes based on 16 reviews.
-The film was entered into the 15th Moscow International Film Festival.

 Production

-The film marked Caan's return to filmmaking after a number of years' absence.
+The film marked James Caan's return to filmmaking after a five-year absence.

 Griffin O'Neal was initially cast in Gardens of Stone to play Albert Wildman, but was replaced by Casey Siemaszko after his involvement in the accidental speedboating death of Coppola's eldest son, Gian-Carlo Coppola, in May 1986.

-Box office
+Release

+The film was entered into the 15th Moscow International Film Festival.

-The movie had a limited release (612 theaters) and ended up grossing $5,262,047.
-According to Box Office Mojo the movie also made $1,645,588 on its opening weekend.
+The movie had a limited release in 612 theaters and made $1,645,588 on its opening weekend, for a total domestic gross of $5,262,047.